 March to April 2017: Application Period

-Individuals and teams will submit research proposals for innovative climate solutions.
+Individuals and teams submitted research proposals for innovative climate solutions.

 April to May 2017: Selection Period

-Approximately 100 participants (individuals or teams) will be selected.
+Approximately 100 participants (individuals or teams) were selected.

 May to October 2017: Research Period

-Selected researchers will be notified and introduced to relevant Resource Contributors to gain access to Data and/or Technology in order to use it for the purpose of implementing their submissions as per the Terms & Conditions.
-Final projects must be submitted in October 2017.
+Selected researchers were notified and introduced to relevant Resource Contributors to gain access to Data and/or Technology in order to use it for the purpose of implementing their submissions as per the Terms & Conditions.
+Final projects were submitted in October 2017.

 October to November 2017: Evaluation Period

-Final project submissions will be reviewed by a committee of evaluators with expertise in climate change and/or data science.
-The awards ceremony will take place on November 12, 2017.
+Final project submissions were reviewed by a committee of evaluators with expertise in climate change and/or data science.
+The awards ceremony took place on November 12, 2017.

-Applications will be evaluated based on quality, clarity, credibility, and potential impact.
+Applications were evaluated based on quality, clarity, credibility, and potential impact.

 Climate change is a global problem, affecting countries and communities around the world.
 It threatens livelihoods, homes, and entire ecosystems and cultures — and these effects will only worsen with time.
 Just as climate change affects all of us, our collective talents and abilities are needed to address it.

 Big data is already transforming business and society.
 Imagine if we could use it to address the effects of climate change.

-The Challenge aims to demonstrate the transformative power of data-driven innovation, mobilizing business leaders and the data science community to generate new approaches to climate action and sustainable development.
-It presents a great opportunity for participants to explore company data and conduct groundbreaking research.
+The Challenge aimed to demonstrate the transformative power of data-driven innovation, mobilizing business leaders and the data science community to generate new approaches to climate action and sustainable development.
+It presented a great opportunity for participants to explore company data and conduct groundbreaking research.

-The projects developed through the Challenge will add to a growing body of examples of the shared value of big data and public-private cooperation for climate action and sustainable development.
+The projects developed through the Challenge added to a growing body of examples of the shared value of big data and public-private cooperation for climate action and sustainable development.

-When possible, and at the sole discretion of Global Pulse, the Challenge will also aim to connect research teams with relevant field practitioners in order to facilitate pilot projects and operational solutions.
+When possible, and at the sole discretion of Global Pulse, the Challenge aims to connect research teams with relevant field practitioners in order to facilitate pilot projects and operational solutions.

 In both the public and private sectors, managers rely on timely, accurate, and comprehensive data to identify emerging risks and opportunities and to make operational and investment decisions.